the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-coworking.md

 For hosting these calls, you can reuse and adapt the agenda, techniques and templates described in the earlier chapters.
 Your main tasks as a host will be to:
 - provide adequate support to the participants so that they can make the best of their time.
-In _The Turing Way_ coworking calls, we find it useful to use breakout rooms when there are many people working in small groups or if some people need more discussions, while others want to quietly work on their tasks.
+In _The Turing Way_ coworking calls, we find it useful to use breakout rooms when many people are working in small groups or if some people need more discussions, while others want to quietly work on their tasks.
 - facilitate shared notes with participants before, during and after the call, so that they can keep track of useful resources or ideas they discuss during the coworking call.

 **3. Create a safe and accountable space**

 Though discussed last, this should be your highest priority.

-You should design these calls with an intention to make everyone feel welcome, involved and safe.
+You should design these calls to make everyone feel welcome, involved and safe.
 It's highly recommended to choose a Code of Conduct and put reporting guidelines in place to share with everyone in advance.
 See this minimal [CoC from Contributor Covenant](https://www.contributor-covenant.org/) and an expanded version of {ref}`The Turing Way CoC<ch-coc>`.
 Additionally, you should also communicate the basic etiquettes, such as muting microphones when not speaking or not interrupting others when working in a Pomodoro session unless necessary.